vonhraban/docs-1/pages/service-network.md

 Specify a network token to limit access to the network.

 ```
-MICRO_NETWORK_TOKEN=foobar go run main.go
+MICRO_NETWORK_TOKEN=foobar micro network
 ```

 Nodes must provide a valid and matching token to join the network.
-The default token is "micro" which allows any node to join and communicate between them.
+The default token is "go.micro.tunnel" which allows any node to join and communicate between them.

 {% include links.html %}